A band so great, it's only appropriate that nobody's ever heard of them.

 want to make loads of cash, you probably should; kids just love angst

-and screaming monkeys!); you just need to have half a brain and a decent voice.
+and screaming monkeys); you just need to have half a brain and a decent voice.

 Ash "David Jones" Bowie has both.
 (Did you hear that, Mr. Bowie???
 You have

 this EP, and six of them are fantastic.
-A couple of weak vocals (possibly
+A couple of weak vocals threaten to strip the tunes of their low-rent

 grandeur, but only barely.
 Even if the melodies weren't great (they